SAS A00-215 Exam Dumps

 Correct Answer: B

-SAS documentation on the output statement.
+SAS documentation on error types.

 Show Answer Hide Answer